FRC-Team3484/open-scouting/docs/Contributing_Translations.md

 ## Translation strings
 For code contributors, you will need to mark strings in your templates and scripts as translatable, so they can be added to any `.po` files and eventually translated correctly.

 Read through the [official django docs](https://docs.djangoproject.com/en/5.2/topics/i18n/) for how to do this.
-Once you've added your translation strings, run the following commands to add your new translation strings into the `.po` files:
+Once you've added your translation strings to templates and JavaScript files, run the following commands to add your new translation strings into the `.po` files:
 ```bash
 python manage.py makemessages --all
 python manage.py makemessages --all -d djangojs # For JavaScript
 python manage.py compilemessages
 ```

+Visual Studio Code users can also run the `Make and update translation files` task using the `Ctrl-Shift-P > Run Task`